conversejs/converse.js/docs/source/plugin_development.rst

 you call ``converse.initialize``.

-If you're adding a "core" plugin, which means a plugin that will be included in the default, open-source version of converse.js, then you'll instead whitelist the plugin by adding its name to the `core_plugins` array in `./src/headless/converse-core.js <https://github.com/jcbrand/converse.js/blob/master/src/headless/converse-core.js>`_. or the `WHITELISTED_PLUGINS` array in `./src/converse.js <https://github.com/jcbrand/converse.js/blob/master/src/converse.js>`_.
+If you're adding a "core" plugin, which means a plugin that will be included in the default, open-source version of Converse, then you'll instead whitelist the plugin by adding its name to the `core_plugins` array in `./src/headless/converse-core.js <https://github.com/jcbrand/converse.js/blob/master/src/headless/converse-core.js>`_. or the `WHITELISTED_PLUGINS` array in `./src/converse.js <https://github.com/jcbrand/converse.js/blob/master/src/converse.js>`_.